-- PHQ-A percentage of adolescent and young adult with improve PHQ-A score has leveled slightly from the previous period but the measure is still below the target.
+- PHQ-A percentage of adolescent and young adult with improve PHQ-A score has fallen below the target for new patient.
+Leadership is exploring improvement opportunities

 Measure Computation: % of new patient child and adolescent clients that have improved depression scores on PHQ.
 (New Patient = episode begin date w/in 1 year; Must have 14 days between first and last assessments)